Have you been wondering about the new trends in micro investing apps?

 Emperor has a customized investment approach tailored to the individual.
 The customization is similar to a human financial advisor as Emperor creates a portfolio of individual stocks for their clients, not funds such as ETFs.
 And while traditional advisors might charge up to 3% for a custom pure stock portfolio, Emperor cuts costs by using technology and passes the savings on to you, charging only 0.6%.
 Additionally, by creating a portfolio of stocks for you, you hold full ownership of your investments.
 Emperor also minimizes turnover (buying and selling) of stocks and increases tax efficiency through low-frequency trading.
 The best part?
 Emperor invests exclusively in companies with a long history of paying consistent dividends.

 A few noteworthy of our honorable mention list include Stash, Wealthfront, Wisebanyan and Clink.

 Improve your financial health with the free MoneyLion App.
 Get a better way to borrow, save, and invest with Moneylion Plus.

 Rize takes a different approach and is a standalone app to “save and invest for what matters”.

-Now you need a little money to start micro-investing.
+You only need a small amount of money to start using micro-investing apps.
 Get started by making money online.